thecil/EOSCoding/README.md

 code to test and use for learning curve

 ## Dapp_WebServer_Setup
-Some stuffs to copy/paste in future for deployment of the webserver for dapps.
+Snippets to copy/paste in future for deployment of the webserver for dapps.

 ## EOSIO CLI commands
-Some stuffs to copy/paste in future for CLEOS node on LINUX.
+Snippets to copy/paste in future for CLEOS node on LINUX.

 ## nodeos_Setup
 This file intend to describe the process i follow in order to setup/install a nodeos EOSIO server client on ubuntu 18.04.